YinHk-Notes/C-Sharp-cheatsheet/c# concepts/Types/structure types.md

 Coordinate point = new Coordinate();
 ```

+Structs share most of the same syntax as classes,but more limited than classes in the following ways:

+- Within a struct declaration, fields cannot be initialized unless they are declared as const or static.
+A struct cannot declare a parameterless constructor (a constructor without parameters) or a finalizer.
+- struct are copied on assignment.
+When a struct is assigned to a new variable, all the data is copied, and any modification to the new copy does not change the data for the original copy.
+This is important to remember when working with collections of value types such as Dictionary<string, myStruct>.
+- struct are value types, unlike classes, which are reference types.
+Unlike classes, structs can be instantiated(creating object) without using a new operator.
+- struct can declare constructors that have parameters.
+- struct do not support inheritance, but they can implement interfaces.
 - struct can include constructors, constants, fields, methods, properties, indexers, operators, events & nested types.
 - struct cannot include a parameterless constructor or a destructor.
 - struct can implement interfaces, same as class.